-(CNN) -- Here's a look at what you need to know about the Masters, one of golf's four major tournaments, along with the U.S. Open, the British Open and the PGA Championship.
+Here’s a look at the Masters, one of golf’s four major tournaments, along with the US Open, the British Open and the PGA Championship.
 It is held annually at the Augusta National Golf Club in Augusta, Georgia.
-The 2014 Masters is scheduled for April 7 to April 13.

-Facts: Par at Augusta National is 72 and the course is 7,445 yards.
+Par at Augusta National is 72 and the course is 7,475 yards.

 The winner is presented with a green blazer.
 He can wear the “Green Jacket” home, but must return it to the club the next year.

-Timeline: January 1933 - The Augusta National Golf Club formally opens in Augusta, Georgia after being founded by golfer Bobby Jones and investment banker Clifford Roberts.
+January 1933 - The Augusta National Golf Club formally opens in Augusta, Georgia, after being founded by golfer Bobby Jones and investment banker Clifford Roberts.

 March 22, 1934 - The first Augusta National Invitation Golf Tournament is held.